J0onYEong/YeongKit/Readme.md

 #### Restructuring

-When recoloring isn’t enough, restructuring (or rotation) is used to maintain the Red-Black Tree properties.
-It sorts the new node, parent, and grandparent, makes the middle node the new parent, and assigns the others as its children.
-This operation ensures the balance of the tree.
+When recoloring isn’t enough to maintain the Red-Black Tree properties, restructuring (or rotation) is used to restore balance.
+This process involves sorting the new node, parent, and grandparent values, selecting the middle value as the new parent, and assigning the other two nodes as its children.

+>  NOTE: if middle node had children already, **children are relocated** in tree restructured.

+This operation ensures the balance of the tree while maintaining the Red-Black Tree rules for node colors and structure.

 #### Example